The hierarchy of the chicken coop and how to stay in charge of the pecking order

 Combine this natural behaviour with a lack of feed or an incorrect diet (eg, too low in protein, a lack of vital nutrients) or too much or not enough light, and feather pecking can quickly turn to cannibalism.
 Chickens aren’t vegetarians, and like other animals, once they get a taste of blood, it can quickly be all over for the victim and their body will probably be eaten.

-Fighting among male birds is usually much more intense, and roosters are also more likely to keep going until the death (see page 61 for more on the rooster pecking order).
+Fighting among male birds is usually much more intense, and roosters are also more likely to keep going until the death.

 However, once set, the pecking order in a flock tends to be relatively stable, although maturing birds are likely to have a go at improving their position.
 Introducing new birds will also upset the order, which is why it’s important to introduce more than one bird at a time (three is a good number) as one bird can easily be overwhelmed by majority.
 Even reintroducing a bird that has formerly and happily lived within the flock – for example if it has been separated because it has been brooding chicks or suffering from an illness or injury – means it will have to re-establish its position.